Summer-andy/chrome-extensions-searchReplace/README.md

 ## Why is there this project?

-### When doing product ppt, some nouns in certain pages need to be replaced uniformly.
+When doing product ppt, some nouns in certain pages need to be replaced uniformly.
 I also found some plug-ins in the Google expansion store, such as two plug-ins with a higher download volume: 1.
 Find & Replace for Text Editing 2.
 FindR.
 But these two plug-ins have problems.
 After the first plug-in replaces the text, all button hyperlinks cannot be clicked.
 The second plugin cannot be replaced at all, and it seems to be no longer maintained.
 So I decided to develop a plugin to complete this task.

+## todoList
+- [ ] Optimize the replacement method
+- [ ] Optimize interactive experience